Commodity Apple Profile

 By Malinda Geisler, content specialist, AgMRC, Iowa State University.

 Every state in the United States grows apples, and 29 states raise apples commercially.
-Washington State produces about 60 percent of the apples in the United States.
-Other leading states include New York, Michigan, Pennsylvania, California and Virginia.
-(NASS)
+Washington State produces about 70 percent of the apples in the United States.
+Other leading states include New York, Pennsylvania, California and Virginia.
+(NASS 2013)